-When you buy a new couch, bed, or dining set, the excitement builds until delivery day.
-But once the furniture delivery team shows up, many people pause and ask: do you tip furniture delivery drivers?
-Tipping etiquette can be confusing, especially when the delivery involves heavy lifting, stairs, or extra effort.
+When you purchase a new couch, bed, or dining set, the excitement grows until the day of delivery.
+But as the furniture delivery team arrives, many people find themselves wondering: do you tip furniture delivery drivers?
+Tipping etiquette can sometimes be unclear, especially if the delivery involves heavy lifting, stairs, or additional effort.
+To help you prepare, we’ve included a Furniture Delivery Readiness Checklist to ensure everything goes smoothly on delivery day.

-This guide covers everything you need to know—how much to tip, when tipping is expected, and regional differences.
+This guide covers everything you need to know—how much to tip, when tipping is expected, and regional differences—so you can feel confident and prepared when your new furniture arrives.

 Table of Contents